Tencent/spring-cloud-tencent/spring-cloud-tencent-docs/src/main/doc/spring-cloud-tencent-polaris-ratelimit.md

 This chapter will explain how to use Polaris RateLimit in Spring Cloud project with the easiest way.
 Before starting MicroService, one needs to launch Polaris.
 Please refer to [Polaris Getting Started](https://github.com/PolarisMesh/polaris#getting-started).

-1. you can add ```spring-cloud-starter-tencent-polaris-ratelimit```‘s dependencies in your project to use the rate limit feature.
+1. You can add ```spring-cloud-starter-tencent-polaris-ratelimit```‘s dependencies in your project to use the rate limit feature.
 For example, in Maven's project, add listed:

 ```XML
 <dependency>